loophp/collection/docs/pages/api.rst

 Apply one callback to every item of a collection and use the return value.

 .. warning:: Asynchronously apply callbacks to a collection.
-This operation is non-deterministic, we cannot ensure the elements order at the end.
+            This operation is non-deterministic, we cannot ensure the order of the elements at the end.

-.. warning:: Keys are preserved, use the "normalize" operation if you want to re-index the keys.
+.. warning:: Keys are preserved, use the ``Collection::normalize`` operation if you want to re-index the keys.

 Interface: `AsyncMapable`_